-The Manager is very pleased to report on another successful portfolio performance for the year ended 31 December 2016.
+The Manager is pleased to report on a successful portfolio performance for the year ended 31 December 2017.

-2016 was very positive for the portfolio which enabled two distributions to Pohutukawa II shareholders during the year, totalling 14.1 cps gross.
-The highlight of the year was the realisation of the residual investment in Scales Corporation and its subsequent capital return to investors in April 2016.
-The distribution's to shareholders during the year mean Pohutukawa II has distributed gross proceeds of 83.7 cps, well in excess of the 62 cps capital contribution, a pleasing result for the fund, especially in light of the remaining portfolio comprising a further five operating businesses.
+2017 was positive for the portfolio which enabled two distributions to Pohutukawa II shareholders during the year, totalling 3.9 cps gross.
+Pohutukawa II has now distributed gross proceeds of 87.7 cps, well in excess of the 62 cps capital contribution, a pleasing result for the fund, especially when the remaining portfolio still comprises five investments.